-HSC - 1 written examination.
+Extension English 1 HSC - 1 Online written examination.

-Extension 2 Major Work and Reflection Statement is submitted in August and externally assessed.
+Extension English 2 - 1 Online written exam and 1 Major Work which is externally assessed.

 ENGLISH: ENGLISH STUDIES Unit Value

 Board Developed Course 2

-Course Entry Guidelines: Students considering this course should be advised that English Studies is a Stage 6 Board Developed Course (Category B).
-Students are able to sit for an optional HSC examination and will be reported on a common scale with the English Standard and English Advanced courses.
+Course Entry Guidelines: In English Studies, students can sit for an optional HSC examination and will be reported on a common scale with the English Standard and English Advanced courses.
 Students choosing not to sit for the English Studies HSC examination will still be eligible for the HSC if they have satisfactorily completed courses that comprise the pattern of study required by NESA.
-To be eligible for an ATAR, students studying the English Studies course must complete the optional HSC examination and include a further 8 units of Category A courses in their pattern of study.
+To be eligible for an ATAR, students studying the English Studies course must complete the optional HSC examination and a further 8 units of Category A courses in their pattern of study.
 The English Faculty actively supports and guides each student into the course that is most appropriate for their ability, literacy skills and application.
 Exclusions: English Advanced; English Standard; English EAL/D; Extension English

-This course is designed to meet the specific needs of students who wish to refine their skills and knowledge in English and consolidate their literacy skills.
-The English Studies course provides students with opportunities to become competent, confident and engaged communicators and to study and enjoy a breadth and variety of texts.
-Students explore the ideas, values, language forms, features and structures of texts in a range of personal, social, cultural, academic, community and workplace contexts.
-Through responding to and composing texts students strengthen their ability to access and comprehend information, assess its reliability, and synthesise the knowledge gained from a range of sources for a variety of purposes.
+English Studies 11-12 provides students the opportunity to explore the ideas, values, language forms, features and structures of texts from a range of contexts.
+Through responding to and composing texts, students strengthen their ability to access and comprehend information, assess its reliability and synthesise the knowledge gained from a range of sources for a variety of purposes.